 So wearing a sailor fuku outfit is a great choice for a disguise for a night out or for Halloween.
 For a current Harajuku look, opt for an ensemble consisting of a mini skirt.

 If you want to fully immerse yourself in the Japanese culture while being sexy and feminine then wearing a sukeban style outfit will be ideal to cover the Japanese school world...
-The sailor fuku is a special outfit for women to absolutely have in her dresser or dressing room.
+The sailor fuku is a special outfit for women to absolutely have in her wardrobe or dressing room.

 To perfect your outfit add Japanese accessories like a katana sword, personalized embroidery, a Japanese mask etc.